Weddings On A Budget

 - Instead of making one massive cake, make three small ones, or even cupcakes.
 To avoid massive cost and waste, you can also have one small cake for show and another plain one in the background to serve to guests.

-My mum and I baked and iced 120 cupcakes for my sister's wedding the week before, but didn't have enough freezer space to store them.
-So, we called the local Iceland supermarket.
+My mum and I baked 120 cupcakes for my sister's wedding the week before, but didn't have enough freezer space to store them.
+So we called the local Iceland supermarket.
 It kindly agreed to lend us one of its industrial freezers free of charge.

 Flowers and decorations can cost hundreds, if not thousands, if you go to wedding specialists.
 But with a little time and effort, much can be done yourself.

-If you're new to flower arranging, handy site Videojug has a mass of how-to videos including how to make a wedding bouquet and how to make a corsage.
-Also swap tips in the forum's on Do your own wedding flowers thread.
+If you're new to flower arranging, YouTube has a mass of how-to videos on making wedding bouquets and corsages.
+Also swap tips in the forum's Do your own wedding flowers thread.

 If you're particularly handy, brooch bouquets are popular with MoneySavers.
 Here, you fashion a bouquet from old collected brooches instead of flowers.

-- Check flower delivery costs.
-This can make it cheaper to get someone more local.
+Using someone local can make it cheaper.
 Some will also charge to move flowers from the ceremony to the venue.
 Rope in mates to help do it for free.

 It's worth understanding the function this ceremonial gift exchange performs.